Vil du læse artiklen på dansk? Find den her

 Language can be a barrier

-Therefore, The Federation of Building, Construction and Wood-workers Union (the BAT-cartel) has opened a ‘House of Unions’ at the construction site.
-The purpose is to co-operate in organising employees and negotiating with the owner Femern A/S, the large contractor consortia Femern Belt Contractors (FBC) and Femern Link Contractors (FLC) as well as several sub-suppliers.
+Therefore, The Federation of Building, Construction and Wood Workers' Union (the BAT Cartel) has opened a House of Unions at the construction site.
+The purpose is to co-operate in organising employees and negotiating with the project owner, Femern A/S, the large contractor consortia Femern Belt Contractors (FBC) and Femern Link Contractors (FLC), as well as a number of subcontractors.

-About the BAT-cartel
+About the BAT Cartel

-/ United Federation of Danish Workers (3F)
+- United Federation of Danish Workers (3F)

-/ Danish Painters’ Union (Malerforbundet)
+- Danish Painters’ Union (Malerforbundet)

-/ Union of Plumbers and Allied Workers (Blik- og Rørarbejderforbundet)
+- Union of Plumbers and Allied Workers (Blik- og Rørarbejderforbundet)

-/ Danish Union of Electricians (Dansk El-Forbund)
+- Danish Union of Electricians (Dansk El-Forbund)

-/ Danish Metal Workers’ Union (Dansk Metal)
+- Danish Metal Workers’ Union (Dansk Metal)

-/ The Union of Commercial and Clerical Employees in Denmark (HK)
+- Union of Commercial and Clerical Employees in Denmark (HK)

-/ Association of Professional Technicians (Teknisk Landsforbund)
+- Association of Professional Technicians (Teknisk Landsforbund)

 Up to 15 different nationalities

-Niclas Rasmussens key task is to represent the interests of the office staff at the construction site.
-He is also responsible for facilitating a weekly coordination meeting between the 7 BAT-cartel unions.
+Niclas Rasmussen's key task is to represent the interests of the office staff at the construction site.
+He is also responsible for facilitating a weekly coordination meeting between the 7 BAT Cartel unions.

 Niclas Rasmussen has participated in negotiation meetings with up to 5 different nationalities and member meetings with up to 15 nationalities represented.
 It is challenging, but also exciting and educational.

-Niclas Rasmussen at his office in Rødbyhavn.
+Niclas Rasmussen in his office in Rødbyhavn.

 Remarkable results

-HK Privat has entered collective agreements with FBC (responsible for the dredging work) and FLC (responsible for constructing the tunnel).
+HK Privat has entered into collective agreements with FBC (responsible for the dredging work) and FLC (responsible for constructing the tunnel).

 The FLC laboratory technicians, who work in shifts testing concrete mix, have also elected a trade union representative.
-The office staff are going to elect a new trade union representative in this month.
+The office staff are going to elect a new trade union representative this month.

 - It takes co-operation and persistence to achieve results.
 Traditional union work still plays a key role, but it is necessary to invest time and resources, Niclas Rasmussen says.